RunMat

 GitHub

-clf clears the contents of the current figure while keeping the figure handle itself alive.
-RunMat also accepts explicit figure handles and the 'all' selector to clear multiple figures.
-The compatibility keyword 'reset' is currently parsed but behaves the same as plain clf.
+clf clears the contents of the current figure while leaving the figure handle itself alive.
+It also accepts explicit figure handles and the 'all' selector, consistent with MATLAB and RunMat plotting behavior.

 How clf works